 Different Types of Grass

 Some grasses propagate slowly if no seed is added.
 One common such lawn grass is ryegrass.
 Ryegrass is called a bunch or clump grass.
 In essence as a bunch grass grows it sends out tillers which thicken the grass, and eventually it will spread out considerably.
-But this can take a long time and in the meantime bare patches in your lawn will appear, well, bare.
+But this can take a long time and in the meantime bare patches in your yard will appear, well, bare.

 Other grasses send out underground runners.
 These runners bury their way through the soil and pop up away from the original grass plant.
 These new shoots thicken out and in turn spread their own runners.
 These types of grasses tend to fill bare patches in a lawn quickly and effectively and for this reason are a popular choice for lawn seeds.
 Bentgrass is one such seed.